django-import-export/django-import-export/docs/import_workflow.rst

    errors and other information gathered during the import, is initialized.

-   Then, an :class:`~import_export.instance_loaders.InstanceLoader` responsible for loading existing instances is intitalized.
+   Then, an :class:`~import_export.instance_loaders.InstanceLoader` responsible for loading existing instances is initialized.
 A different :class:`~import_export.instance_loaders.BaseInstanceLoader` can be specified via :class:`~import_export.resources.ResourceOptions`'s ``instance_loader_class`` attribute.
 A